 - Does it matter when I completed my prelicensure education or graduated from nursing school?
-The most important requirements are that you are licensed by the deadline and have not already had employment as an RN.
+The most important requirements are that you are licensed by the deadline and have not already had acute care employment as an RN.
 However, this is not a program to remediate clinical skills.
 The assumption is that applicants have maintained the same level of clinical skill as they had when they completed the prelicensure program.

 - Will I be paid during the program or promised an RN position if I successfully complete the program?
 No. This program is a collaborative effort between SMU and California Pacific Medical Center to support recent graduates’ knowledge and skill development as they wait for RN positions to become available again.
 This is a student experience not a paid position.
 There is no promise of employment upon completion of the program.

 - What happens if I am offered a job during the program?
 We will support your withdrawal from the program without penalty if you accept an RN position prior to program completion.
 If stipend funding is available, it will be prorated by the amount of the 12 weeks you were able to complete.